jayj/Youtube-Profile-Field/readme.txt

 Youtube Profile Field allows you to show your latest Youtube videos on your blog.
 Just enter your Youtube username in the profile and you're ready to show your videos to the world!

-You can show your videos either by using a template tag or by using a shortcode, that you can use in posts, pages, and text widgets.
+Show your videos in your posts, pages, and text widgets using a shortcode, or in your theme files using the template tag.

 == Installation ==